AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 npx @adobe/create-ccweb-add-on hello-world --template javascript-with-document-sandbox
 ```

 This command will create a new add-on based on pure JavaScript with Document Sandbox support (the set of APIs that allow you to interact with Adobe Express documents).

-The `hello-world` parameter is the name of the add-on you are creating, and the `--template` flag specifies the `javascript-with-document-sandbox` template.
-See the [Templates section](dev_tooling.md#templates) on the **Development Tools** page for more details on the available ones with the [Adobe Express add-on CLI](dev_tooling.md#using-the-cli).
+- `hello-world` is the name of the add-on you are creating.

-**Note**: You'll be prompted to log in to your Adobe account and accept the 'Adobe Developer Terms of Use' periodically to ensure your account remains compliant and secure.
-You may also be prompted to configure SSL, which is recommended so that your add-on can be loaded in Adobe Express while you develop it.
+- The `--template` flag specifies the template to use for the add-on; in this case, `javascript-with-document-sandbox`.
+The parameter is optional, and when missing, the CLI will prompt you to choose one from a list.

+The [Templates section](dev_tooling.md#templates) on the **Development Tools** page provides a list of available options; if your add-on doesn't need to manipulate documents, you may want to pick a sandbox-free template (e.g., `javascript` instead of `javascript-with-document-sandbox`).

 **For Windows Users:** If you're using the CLI in the terminal, you'll need to add `openssl` to the `path` under Environment Variables.
 If `git` is installed, `openssl` can be found at `C:\Program >Files\Git\usr\bin`.
 Otherwise, you can download `git` from https://git-scm.com/downloads, and add the directory location to the `path` variable in your Environment Variables.